TheSkyIsForward2/CMPM121_D3WorldOfBits/PLAN.md

 Key technical challenge: Can you improve on your system to simulate map movement?

-[] buttons that move player
+[x] buttons that move player
-[] create helper function to convert between grid coordinates and LatLong [] generate cells using moveend when map is moved
+[x] create helper function to convert between grid coordinates and LatLong [] generate cells using moveend when map is moved - probably as function [] circle moves with player
 [] cells are memoryless
-[] update win condition to 32
+[] update win condition to 32 or higher?